JuJussel/clini-ui-lib/docs/Table.md

 Slots:
 - header: Table heading
 - thead: Teable head.
 Use cui-th here
 - row: Content of row.
 Add td here.
-Use "row" to access data
+Use "row" to access data. row._index will be the row index in the data array
 - expand: Content of expandable row.
 Use "expand" to access data
 - footer: Table footer
 - emptyImage: Image for empty state